-What are the Policy Considerations Around Forming a Bank?
+What Are the Policy & Operational Considerations Around Forming a Bank?

 The proposed lines of business and municipal bank models presented above are not meant to be the final word on the options available to the City in creating a municipal bank.
-Instead, they illustrate several directions - divestment versus reinvestment -- a bank could take and outline the costs, benefits and risks associated with municipal banking.
+Instead, they illustrate several directions - bank versus non-bank entity, divestment versus reinvestment - a bank could take and outline the costs, benefits and risks associated with municipal banking.
 In developing and analyzing these models as well as the steps necessary to create a municipal bank, a number of important policy considerations emerged.
 This section highlights the major policy questions that remain around creating a municipal bank that can help answer the question of whether a municipal bank is a good policy idea.

-Based on the municipal bank models, the City would need to raise at least \$200 million in capital and find upwards of \$1.1 billion in deposits.
+Based on the municipal bank models, the City would need to raise at least \$165 million in capital and find upwards of \$935 million in debt or deposits.
 A major policy question becomes: where can the City find funding for capitalization and deposits?